 After that, sow your adenium seeds in and give them a nice shower of water.
 Then, place the two trays on top of each other.
 If you use this method, remember to soak your adenium seeds in water for about 24 hours before sowing.

 After placing the seeds into the soil mix, put the tray somewhere with shade like your porch or patio.
 We can then begin the waiting game.

 Bonus Mix: Soil Char

 Here is another bonus potting mix recipe you can try for your desert roses.
-We call it Soil Coco.
+We call it Soil Char.
 It has only two ingredients: